Samuel-pwd/subnett-calculator/README.md

 # 🌐 Subnet Calculator

 A networking project by a self-taught cybersecurity enthusiast!
-A lightweight subnet calculator built with pure HTML, CSS, and JavaScript, now hosted online.
+A lightweight subnet calculator built with pure HTML, CSS, and JavaScript, deployed online.

 ## 🚀 Features